Cadillac de Ville series: Eighth generation (2000–2005)

 The 2000 model year was the first substantial redesign since 1994, marking then Deville's move to the revised G platform.
 Production started in August 1999.
-The exterior was redesigned, achieving a more aerodynamic drag coefficient of 0.30., and the revised interior featured new door panels and seats along with minor dash and radio face revisions.
+The exterior was redesigned, achieving a more aerodynamic drag coefficient of 0.30, and the revised interior featured new door panels and seats, with standard seat-mounted front side-airbags, along with minor dash and radio face revisions.

 The DeVille DHS name replaced the d'Elegance trim level and added an optional power rear window sunshade and heated/massaging rear seats.
 The performance DeVille Concours was renamed the Deville DTS (DeVille Touring Sedan), in anticipation of the forthcoming renaming of the entire line.
 The Deville DTS was newly available with stability control, continuously variable road sensing suspension (CVRSS) with magnetorheological dampers (marketed as MagneRide), and onboard navigation.

 Cadillac offered automotive night vision, marketed as Night Vision on the DeVille, as a worldwide first in series production, subsequently discontinued in 2004.
 The system was developed with Raytheon and used a passive infrared sensor camera mounted behind the vehicle's grille.
 Infrared radiation was picked up by the sensor, processed by computer and then displayed on the windshield using an automotive head-up display.
 Information was displayed as a black-and-white image with warmer objects in white, while cooler objects appear black.
 Because the system outputs a standard NTSC composite video signal and the used parts are somewhat easy and inexpensive to find, it has become a popular choice for fitting thermal night vision to other vehicles.

 In late-2000, comedian Tim Allen designed a high performance variant of the Deville.
 The TAD Deville DTSi (TAD is short for "Tim Allen Design") features stiffer suspension, 18-inch Konig wheels with Goodyear Eagle F1 tires, and 14-inch cross-drilled brake rotors with Brembo calipers.
 The Northstar V8 was tuned to generate 398 horsepower at 6400 rpm.

+In 2002 for the 2003 model year, the Deville received a mild, mid-cycle facelift.

-The last model to carry the DeVille nameplate was assembled at Detroit/Hamtramck Assembly in June 2005, replaced for 2006 by the renamed and slightly revised DTS, in actuality a de facto ninth generation Deville.
+The last model to carry the DeVille nameplate was assembled at Detroit/Hamtramck Assembly in June 2005, replaced for 2006 by the renamed and slightly revised DTS, effectively a de facto ninth generation Deville.